feedhenry-staff/fh-js-mocks/README.md

 largely genericised as the structure for most API calls is very similar.

 ### FH.Act
 Works just like the regular Act API.
-OK, almost like the regular Act API.
+OK, *almost* like the regular Act API.
 It's still that same old function you called like $fh.act(opts, success, fail).
-What's different is that it has two new functions appended as described here, and demonstrated in the above example.
+What's different is that it has some new functions appended as described here, and demonstrated in the above example.

 ##### .expect(opts)